Close

 Lisa Marie Gring-Pemble is an associate professor at George Mason University.
 She is author of Grim Fairy Tales: The Rhetorical Construction of American Welfare Policy, and her writing has appeared in journals, including the Quarterly Journal of Speech and Rhetoric and Public Affairs.

 Martha Watson is author and editor of several books, including Lives of Their Own: Rhetorical Dimensions in Autobiographies of Women Activists.
-She is a minister in the Episcopal Diocese of Maryland.
+She is a priest in the Episcopal Diocese of Maryland

 Books, News & Resources!